 ABOUT THIS WEBINAR

-Acclaimed silent film composer and pianist Donald Sosin reflects on the journey that shaped his life and artistry — from his American upbringing and time in Europe to a serendipitous encounter with silent film that grew into a lifelong vocation, and to his decades-long association with the Museum of Modern Art.
-He discusses learning the Transcendental Meditation technique in 1972 and its enduring impact on his creative process, enabling him to “clear away the mental noise” while sustaining a vibrant musical career spanning more than five decades.
-He also explores the craft of improvising and composing for classics such as Nosferatu, what silent cinema reveals about storytelling without words, and how collaboration with his wife, Joanna Seaton — along with resilience through life’s challenges — has deepened both his artistry and his family life.
+Acclaimed silent-film composer and pianist Donald Sosin reflects on what shaped his life and artistry—from his US upbringing and time in Europe to a serendipitous encounter with silent film that grew into a lifelong vocation and a decades-long association with the Museum of Modern Art.
+He also explores the craft of improvising and composing for classics such as Nosferatu; what silent cinema reveals about storytelling without words; and how collaboration with his wife, Joanna Seaton—and resilience through life’s challenges—have deepened both his artistry and his family life.

 DONALD SOSIN

-For DVD and Blu-Ray, Sosin has created scores for dozens of classic films, including Nosferatu, The Cabinet of Dr. Caligari, DeMille’s The King of Kings, and films by Yasujirō Ozu.
+Mr. Sosin has created scores for dozens of classic films reissued on DVD and Blu-Ray, including Nosferatu, The Cabinet of Dr. Caligari, King of Kings, and films by Yasujirō Ozu.
 His work extends to Broadway, PBS documentaries, chamber and choral works, and more than 1,500 published music arrangements.
+He frequently collaborates with his wife, actress and singer Joanna Seaton, performing and leading workshops nationwide.
+Together, they have toured extensively and remain dedicated to bringing classic cinema and live music vividly to contemporary audiences.

 Connect by phone: Dial (929) 205-6099 or (253) 215-8782, then enter Meeting ID 177 174 913#